GHP Office Realty Installs One of the Largest Energy Systems in a NY Commercial Building

 Real Estate In-Depth | February 2019

-WHITE PLAINS—GHP Office Realty, LLC, a division of Houlihan-Parnes Realtors, LLC, announced today that it has successfully completed the installation of 375 kW / 940 kWh of battery energy storage at its headquarters at 4 West Red Oak Lane here.
+WHITE PLAINS—GHP Office Realty, LLC, a division of Houlihan-Parnes Realtors, LLC, announced recently it has successfully completed the installation of 375 kW / 940 kWh of battery energy storage at its headquarters at 4 West Red Oak Lane here.

 This project represents one of the largest energy storage installations in a commercial building in New York State, and the first project of its kind funded through a Con Edison Energy Efficiency program, GHP Office Realty officials noted.